Towards Continual Reinforcement Learning: A Review and Perspectives: Looking Forward

-Moreover, the neuroscience literature can give us more insight into the nature of task interference that humans experience.
-For example, \cite{detre2013moderate} demonstrates that human memories that are highly activated during continual learning are less likely to be forgotten later.
-Additionally, \cite{sagiv2020efficiency} theorize that the inability of humans to effectively perform multiple tasks at the same time results from a trade-off related to the human tendency to share network architectures between tasks in order to enable quicker learning.
+The neuroscience literature can give us more insight into the nature of task interference that humans experience.
+For example, \citet{detre2013moderate} demonstrate that human memories that are highly activated during continual learning are less likely to be forgotten later.
+Additionally, \citet{sagiv2020efficiency} theorize that the inability of humans to effectively perform multiple tasks at the same time results from a trade-off related to the human tendency to share network architectures between tasks in order to enable quicker learning.
 While AI agents suffer a great deal from {\em catastrophic forgetting}, evidence in the literature~\citep{mcclelland1995} suggests that the mammalian brain may avoid catastrophic forgetting by protecting previously acquired knowledge in neocortical circuits through interaction with the hippocampus.
-Leveraging these findings~\citep{kirkpatrick2017overcoming} discuss how continual learning in the neocortex relies on task-specific synaptic consolidation, whereby knowledge is durably encoded by rendering a proportion of synapses less plastic and therefore stable over long timescales.
-Finally, the work of \cite{ajemian} has demonstrated the role that noisy computations in the human brain may have in avoiding catastrophic forgetting.
+Leveraging these findings~\citet{kirkpatrick2017overcoming} discuss how continual learning in the neocortex relies on task-specific synaptic consolidation, whereby knowledge is durably encoded by rendering a proportion of synapses less plastic and therefore stable over long timescales.
+Finally, \citet{ajemian} demonstrate the role that noisy computations in the human brain may have in avoiding catastrophic forgetting, and \citet{dohare2021continual} also demonstrate that noisy computations can improve plasticity.

 \paragraph{Nature of Human Rewards.} One place where inspiration from neuroscience may be particularly helpful for designing AI systems is in understanding more about the origins of reward.
 It has been suggested that an average reward per step objective is more consistent with human studies than the discounted cumulative reward objective that has become more popular for RL research \citep{daw2000behavioral}.
 There is also evidence that humans prefer to acquire more knowledge even when it lacks predictive value \citep{niv2011value}.
 Indeed, there has been a significant body of research trying to understand the role of the dopamine system as a reward signal for humans \citep{samson2010computational,starkweather2017dopamine}.
 It has also been theorized that the dopamine system is directly responsible for a kind of meta-learning by training the prefrontal cortex, which then can function as its own standalone learning system \citep{wang2018prefrontal}.
 Moreover, it has been demonstrated that stress can play a big factor in selectively modulating the reward signal for humans \citep{berghorst2013acute}.
 Finally, it has been recently suggested that many sophisticated aspects of human learning cannot be explained by RL, and that these aspects of behavior may be supported by the brain’s executive functions \citep{rmus2020role}.